DCS-training/APIs_For_Research_2025/Introduction_&_Overview.md

 # Documentation
 The user manual for an Application Programming Interface.
 They provide clear, structured instructions that explain how to use an API.
 It typically includes:
-What the API does
+What the API does;
-Available endpoints or functions
+Available endpoints or functions;
-Required inputs (parameters)
+Required inputs (parameters);
-What the outputs look like
+What the outputs look like;
 Examples of requests and responses

 In practice:
-- Specific coding packages for R and Python that are built for accessing APIs have their own documentation that is worth reading
+- Specific coding packages for R and Python that are built for accessing APIs have their own documentation that is required reading
 E.g. tubeR - an R package for accessing the Youtube Data API; python-youtube - a Python Package for the same.

 # File formats

-## JSON JavaScript Object Notation and XML Extensible Markup Language
+## JSON JavaScript Object Notation, XML Extensible Markup Language and RDF
 J-SON are a common file format for configuration, APIs, and data exchange {
   "name": "Alice",